 Understanding Mortgage Life Insurance

 Mortgage life insurance, also called mortgage protection insurance (MPI), is a specialized form of decreasing term life insurance designed with one specific purpose: paying off your remaining mortgage balance if you pass away.
-Unlike traditional life insurance policies where you choose the beneficiary, the mortgage lender receives the death benefit directly.
+Unlike traditional life insurance policies where you choose the beneficiary, the mortgage lender typically receives the death benefit directly.

-Most mortgage life insurance policies align perfectly with your mortgage term, whether that's 15 or 30 years.
+Most mortgage life insurance policies align with your mortgage term, whether that's 15 or 30 years.
 The coverage amount mirrors your amortization schedule, ensuring that at any given point, the death benefit approximately equals what you still owe on your home loan.

 How Term Life Insurance Works Differently